-The five-star hippie take on hair care
+The five-star hippie takes on hair care

 The culmination of almost five years of research and development alongside a team of highly innovative female chemists and hairdressers, Hot Tresses bridges the gap between natural and professional hair care.

-“It was seriously the best hair care range I had ever experienced,” Tamara said.
 “I travel a lot for work and am also a mum of two girls.
 In the corporate world, women are expected to be well presented, which is why women turn to heat-styling tools despite the fact we all know they’re bad for us.
 My hair has grown so quickly since I have been using Hot Tresses and I hardly ever feel it needs a trim because my ends are so healthy.
 I love that Hot Tresses keeps my hair shiny, healthy and frizz-free.
 It makes me feel feminine and glamorous.”